chairman of the board / board member

 independent board member

-Dr Roychowdhury is a leader in the pharmaceutical industry with a strong background in oncology research and development, and regulatory and commercial operations.Debasish was the Senior Vice President of Global Oncology and Head of the Global Oncology Division at Sanofi until November 2013.
+Dr. Debasish Roychowdhury is a leader in the pharmaceutical industry with a strong background in oncology research and development, and regulatory and commercial operations.Debasish was the Senior Vice President of Global Oncology and Head of the Global Oncology Division at Sanofi until November 2013.
 Prior to that, he served as the Vice President for Development at GlaxoSmithKline and directed the oncology global regulatory and clinical group at Eli Lilly.
-He served as CMO of Seragon before its acquisition by Roche and also serves as an independent board member of Celyad SA and Radius Pharma.
+He served as CMO of Seragon before its acquisition by Roche and also serves as an independent board member of Celyad SA, Radius Pharma, Lytix Biopharma and Imcheck Therapeutics.
+He is a lecturer in the Department of Biomedical Engineering, MIT.
 In his academic career, Debasish served as a faculty member at the University of Cincinnati.
 He was trained at the All India Institute of Medical Sciences, New Delhi and University of California, San Francisco.